How to Make Your Own CBD Edibles

 - Place a washcloth in a saucepan (to prevent burning) under a few inches of water, placing the jar on top of the washcloth.

-- Bring the water in the pan to a boil, leaving it boil for 3 hours.
+- Bring the water in the pan to a boil, leaving it to boil for 3 hours.
 Continue to watch the pan during this time and add more water as it evaporates. *NOTE: track the temperature during the process to ensure the water does not exceed 180 degrees C.

 - During this time, use tongs to lift and shake the jar every 30 minutes.